Most subscription systems become hard to reason about the moment a customer changes something.

 |---|---|

-| Downgrade to a cheaper plan | Takes effect at renewal |
+Move to a lower-sortOrder plan without changing interval | Takes effect at renewal |

 | Monthly -> Yearly | Immediate |